developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

 -8<- "docs/codes/0009/aks/outputs.tf"
 ```

-!!! bug "`azapi` signing key"

-      As of the writing of this blog post, there is a bug in the `azapi` TF
-      provider that causes the `tofu init` to fail cause of a
-      [changed signing key].

-We would normally use `tofu` for the task, as per our tradition in this blog.
-But because of this bug, and because we can't wait for the world to fix itself
-before publishing our next article, we'll compromise on `terraform` just for
-this one time. :sweat: :grimacing:

 Having this TF code, we now need to apply it to our Azure account.

 ### Authenticating to Azure